mbrtnck/songbook/README.md

 what I can hear, what I found on the Internet, and what I'm able to play on my guitar.
 Since I don't have any formal musical background, the presented chord sequences may be slightly different than the original ones.
+I gathered them here for my own convenience; help yourself if you need, but don't expect too much.
 You have been warned!

 **Note:** I use German notation, so the tone between *A* and *C* is *H*, and the semitone between *A* and *H* is *B*.
 See below for clear